leonardo-simeone/online-gaming-club/README.md

 * __About Us__

-    * In the About Us page, a more comprehensive explanation of the ONLINE GAMING CLUB is delivered in a compact paragraph, letting the user know what the club will do to make their gaming experience more enjoyable and team fun oriented and also where in the site and how to join the club.
+    * In the About Us page, a more comprehensive explanation of the ONLINE GAMING CLUB is delivered in a compact paragraph, letting the user know what the club offers to make their gaming experience more enjoyable and team fun oriented and also where in the site they can join the club and how to do it.
-    * Also in this section an iframe was including featuring a team up fighting arena in World of Warcraft, by including this iframe, the user has the option to see what they could avail of should they decide to join.
+    * Also in this section an iframe was included featuring a team up fighting arena in World of Warcraft, by including this iframe, the user has the option to see what they could avail of should they decide to join.

 ![About Us](/documentation/about-us-section.JPG)